After Sexual Harassment Accusations, Congress Moves Toward Mandatory Training

 Rep. Bradley Byrne, R-Ala., was an employment attorney before he entered Congress.
 He testified at the hearing and urged a series of additional reforms, including a universal harassment policy.

-Currently, each of the 435 member offices is considered an independent hiring authority and can set their own terms for training policies.
+Currently, each of the 435 member offices is considered an independent hiring authority and can set its own terms for training policies.

 Byrne also said the House should revise the Code of Official Conduct for lawmakers to expressly prohibit sexual relations with their staff.